Differentiation of Linear Optical Circuits: Linear optical diagrams

+Heralded linear optical circuits --- built from beam splitters, phase shifts, photon sources and detectors --- realise, by post-selection, the class of bounded operators of the form $(U, I, J)$ where $U$ is a unitary matrix.
+To implement $(U, I, J)$ we have to prepare an ancillary state $I$ in the first $k$ input modes and post-select for the output effect $J$ on the first $k'$ output modes.

-\psection{Circuit extraction via dilation} A unitary dilation for a matrix $A$ is a larger unitary matrix $U$ that contains $A$ as a block.
-In the context of linear optics, dilations can be used to recover the permanents of any matrix from the amplitudes of a unitary circuit.
-This was shown in \cite{mezher_solving_2023}, where it is used to encode graph quantities in the amplitudes of linear optical circuits.
-We generalise this result from square matrices to arbitrary QPath diagrams.
+Dilations allow us to simulate arbitrary diagrams with a heralded linear optical circuit.
+A unitary dilation for a finite-dimensional matrix $A$ is a larger unitary matrix $U_A$ that contains $A$ as a block.
+In the context of linear optics, dilations have been used to encode combinatorial quantities into the amplitudes of a unitary circuit \cite{mezher_solving_2023}.
+Generalising this work, we show that heralded circuits are sufficient to simulate arbitrary matrices with $n$-photon states and effects.

-\begin{theorem} For any diagram $(A, I, J)$ there is a unitary matrix $U$ such that the following are equal as operators:
+\begin{theorem} For any diagram $(A, I, J)$, there is a unitary matrix $U_A$ such that the following are equal as operators: